 •Specific interventions for control of bleeding from placenta accreta are discussed in detail separately.
 (See "Clinical features and diagnosis of placenta accreta, increta, and percreta".)

 ●Baseline electrolyte analysis is important to check ionized calcium and potassium levels since, in the event of multiple units of blood transfusion, these electrolytes can reach critical thresholds very quickly.
 Aggressive management of electrolyte levels is crucial in modern massive transfusion protocols, and the institution of standardized management protocols is recommended.
 (See "Management of postpartum hemorrhage at vaginal delivery", section on 'Electrolytes'.)

 ●Use of specific clotting factor therapies can be useful and have some advantages in cases of intractable hemorrhage and coagulopathy.
 (See "Management of postpartum hemorrhage at vaginal delivery", section on 'Coagulation factor concentrates'.)

 CONSERVATIVE SURGICAL INTERVENTIONS — A variety of surgical interventions are effective for controlling PPH.
-Clinicians should use their clinical judgment in deciding whether to expend time attempting one or more of these interventions in a patient with severe hemorrhage who may be better served by hysterectomy.
+Clinicians should use their clinical judgment in deciding whether to expend time attempting one or more of these interventions in a patient with severe hemorrhage who may be better served by hysterectomy, such as women with diffuse placenta accreta/increta/percreta or uterine rupture.
 The following list is not progressive and any, or many, of these procedures may be used simultaneously.

 Uterine artery ligation is primarily indicated when bleeding is due to laceration of the uterine or utero-ovarian artery branches, but can also temporarily decrease bleeding from other etiologies by reducing perfusion pressure in the uterine tissue.
 Although it will not control bleeding from uterine atony or placenta accreta, it may decrease blood loss while other interventions are being attempted.